slashworks/OneHeight.js/README.md

 OneHeight.js
 ============

 A Javascript height equalizer.
 Every OneHeight call autocreates a new instance of OneHeight.
-So it`s possible to handle diferrent instances.
+So it`s possible to handle different instances.
 OneHeight also checks if there is a box-sizing border-box item or not.

 ## Arguments: